jonnor/ESC-CNN-microcontroller/report/report.md

 The most accurately predicted classes were Gun Shot (96%), Car Horn (86%), Siren (82.7%) and Dog Bark (81.7%).
 The poorest performance was on the Air Conditioner class (47% accuracy), which was misclassified as almost all the other classes.
-Drilling (60% accuracy) was often often thought to be Jackhammer (20% of the time).
+Drilling (60% accuracy) was often thought to be Jackhammer (20% of the time).
 Engine Idling (59.9%) was also often thought to be Jackhammer (19% of the time).
 The remaining classes, Street Music, Children Playing and Jackhammer had around average performance.